 Welcome to the NIH Special Government Employee (SGE) Portal, an information source for prospective, new, and currently serving Committee/Board Members.

-This portal is for an individual who has been contacted by an NIH official, Institute/Center Committee Management Officer, or Designated Federal Official regarding service on an NIH Federal advisory committee and contains information to:
+This portal is for an individual who has been contacted by an NIH official, Institute/Center Committee Management Officer, or Designated Federal Officer regarding service on an NIH Federal advisory committee and contains information to:

 • Help you determine whether you would be interested in serving on a Committee/Board as an SGE.